 - Ask about the bank’s deadline for submitting an ACH dispute.

-- Change your My Verizon and financial-account passwords.
+- Change your My Verizon password and account PIN if compromise is possible.

 - Review your account for other unfamiliar withdrawals.